 The key is to approach your postpartum recovery with patience and care.
 While you might be eager to address the new aches and pains that come with caring for an infant, jumping in too soon can do more harm than good.
 Your body needs time to heal.
 Generally, the timeline differs depending on whether you had a vaginal delivery or a C-section.
 It’s also essential to get clearance from your doctor, especially if you had any complications.
 Ultimately, you are the foremost expert on your own body.
 Learning to listen to its signals is one of the most important parts of the postpartum journey.
 We’ll walk through these considerations to help you decide when it’s safe to enjoy a therapeutic postpartum massage.

-Timing After Vaginal vs. C-Section Birth
+When to Book After a Vaginal or C-Section Birth

 Your delivery method is the biggest factor in determining when you can safely get a massage.
 If you had an uncomplicated vaginal birth, you can often receive a massage as soon as you feel comfortable and ready.
 For many new moms, this could be within the first few weeks.
 However, if you had a C-section, you need to be more patient.
 A C-section is major abdominal surgery, and your incision needs time to heal completely before a therapist can safely work on your body, especially your core.
 Most experts recommend waiting at least six weeks, or until your doctor has confirmed the incision is fully closed and healed, before scheduling a massage.